acur2019/Messager-app-project/README.md

 are uncomfortable using a single platform for all interactions.
-Therefore, we propose the development of a private messaging application designed specifically for targeted communication, This work was funded by Your Funding Source under grant No. 12345. allowing users to create a distinct space for work or other specific purposes, thereby avoiding the inconvenience of content mixing and digital noise.
+Therefore, we propose the development of a private messaging application designed specifically for targeted communication, allowing users to create a distinct space for work or other specific purposes, thereby avoiding the inconvenience of content mixing and digital noise.